Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Formalism

 momenta of the final $\pi$ are denoted as $\pi^+({p_a}) \pi^-(p_b) \pi^+ (p_c) \pi^-(p_d)$, and $p_{ab}=p_a+p_b$, $p_{cd}=p_c+p_d$ are respectively the momenta of the two intermediate $\sigma$.
 The $ex.$ term indicates the contribution from exchanging the identical particles, which is the same as the first term but only change the momenta of the two $\sigma$ to $p_{ad}=p_a+p_d$ and $p_{bc}=p_b+p_c$ respectively.
-Note that, for such a decay mechanism, there exist two charge conjugate loops for both the charged and neutral $\kappa$ components.
+Note that, for such a decay mechanism, there are two charge conjugated loops for both the charged and neutral $\kappa \bar{\kappa}$ rescattering.
 By analyzing the relations of the couplings involved, we find that the amplitudes of these four diagrams are identical, resulting in a multiplicative factor of $4$.

 Similarly, the amplitude of the process shown in Fig.~\ref{Fig:f01370decay}(c) for the $\kappa \bar{\kappa}$ rescattering to $2\sigma\to 2 \pi^+ 2\pi^-$ by exchanging vector $K^{*}$, denoted as $\mathcal{M}^{V}_{\sigma}$, has the form of